-A prerequisite of the programme is an EASA CPL(A) with multi-engine IR and ATPL(A) theory credits (with the training conducted at Wings Alliance member schools), and the right to live and work in the EU.
+This course is suitable if you hold an EASA CPL(A) with multi-engine IR and ATPL(A) theory credits (with the training conducted at Wings Alliance member schools), and the right to live and work in the EU.

 Wings Alliance Selection Day

 Entry to the course is via selection.
-The selection day costs £120 including VAT.
-It is conducted at the Wings Alliance headquarters in Clevedon, UK.
+The selection day costs £120.
+It is conducted at the Wings Alliance headquarters in Clevedon, Bristol, UK.

-100% of students who have successfully completed the Wings Alliance APC course have been referred to an airline for selection.
-100% of those who have completed the airline selection have been offered a job on the flight deck.
+Over 90% of students who have successfully completed the Wings Alliance APC course have already secured a job on the flight deck.

 Video: What is Wings Alliance selection day?